The Ultimate Party Games Night Checklist

 Plan a game night that never stalls.

-A great game night isn't about having the most stuff, it's about pacing.
+A great game night is not about having the most stuff, it is about pacing.
 Open with an easy icebreaker, move into a big group game, add something active, and keep a backup ready for when energy dips.
-Here's a running order using free tools you can pull up on any phone.
+Almost every game night that goes flat does so for one of three reasons: the first game was too demanding, one format ran twenty minutes too long, or the host had nothing queued when a game finally died.
+The running order below fixes all three, and it uses free tools you can pull up on any phone with no preparation beyond opening a few tabs.

 1. Warm up with an icebreaker